 6.2.2 Current Negotiated Transportation and Storage Contract Reporting Requirements:    SoCalGas posts any terms for discounted transportation or storage made to marketing affiliates on its GasSelect Electronic Bulletin Board pursuant to D.98-03-073 (Pacific Enterprises – Enova Corporation merger decision).
 Long-term (five or more years) negotiated transportation contracts submitted under the EAD process may have some prices, terms or conditions redacted from public access for good cause.
 Short-term (less than five years) negotiated transportation contracts are made available without redaction at the Commission and SoCalGas’ principal place of business within 5 days of signature, subject to the ability of SoCalGas to seek confidentiality of contract information pursuant to the regulations adopted in D.97-06-110.
 SoCalGas also seeks Commission approval for all storage contracts under Schedule G-LTS via Advice Letter.
 The Advice Letter which is available to the public includes the name of the customer purchasing the service; the time period for which the contract covers; the storage capacities purchased; and the rate charged.

-Resolution:.The resolution for backbone transmission and storage transactions is as provided below:
+Resolution: The resolution for backbone transmission and storage transactions is as provided below:

 6.2.3.1: Transportation Contracts:    Nothing in this Settlement Agreement changes before October 1, 2001, existing reporting and disclosure requirements for negotiated transportation contracts.
 For the period from October 1, 2001, through the end of the term of this Settlement Agreement, SoCalGas will file with the Commission and post on GasSelect a monthly negotiated backbone transmission contract report.
 This report will list the details, but not customer names, of all negotiated capacity transactions for firm transportation, and interruptible backbone transportation.
 Nothing in this Settlement Agreement changes nor prevents the Commission from changing existing reporting and disclosure requirements for negotiated contracts for transportation services other than backbone transmission service.
 Nothing in this Settlement Agreement changes the reporting requirements for transportation transactions by SoCalGas with affiliates imposed by the energy utility affiliate transaction rules or the conditions imposed by the Commission in the merger of Pacific Enterprises and Enova Corporation (D.98-03-073).
-Nothing in this Settlement Agreement prevents the Commission from changing the affiliate transaction rules or the PacificEnterprises- Enova Corporation merger conditions as they apply to reporting of transportation transactions with affiliates.
+Nothing in this Settlement Agreement prevents the Commission from changing the affiliate transaction rules or the Pacific Enterprises-Enova Corporation merger conditions as they apply to reporting of transportation transactions with affiliates.

 6.2.3.2: Storage Contracts:    Nothing in this Settlement Agreement changes for contracts in effect prior to April 1, 2001, the current requirements for reporting and disclosure of negotiated storage contracts.
 For negotiated storage contracts in effect between April 1, 2001 and March 31, 2003, SoCalGas will file with the Commission and post on its GasSelect system a quarterly report open to the public on negotiated storage contracts in effect that lists the quantity, price and term (but not contracting party name) of all negotiated storage contracts.
 For negotiated contracts in effect on and after April 1, 2003, SoCalGas will file and post on GasSelect the same information, but excluding the price.
 Nothing in this Settlement Agreement changes the reporting requirements for storage transactions by SoCalGas with affiliates imposed by the energy utility affiliate transaction rules or the conditions imposed by the Commission in the merger of Pacific Enterprises and Enova Corporation (D.98-03-073).
 Nothing in this Settlement Agreement prevents the Commission from changing the affiliate transaction rules or the Pacific Enterprises-Enova Corporation merger conditions as they apply to storage transactions with affiliates.